casper-ecosystem/cep-78-enhanced-nft/docs/modalities.md

 | CEP47      | 1   |
 | CES        | 2   |

+### Transfer Filter Hook

+The transfer filter modality, if enabled, specifies a contract package hash pointing to a contract that will be called when the `transfer` method is invoked on the contract.
+CEP-78 will call the `can_transfer` method on the specified callback contract, which is expected to return a value of `TransferFilterContractResult`, represented as a u8.

+- `TransferFilterContractResult::DenyTransfer` will block the transfer regardless of the outcome of other checks
+- `TransferFilterContractResult::ProceedTransfer` will allow the transfer to proceed if other checks also pass

+The transfer filter can be enabled by passing a `ARG_TRANSFER_FILTER_CONTRACT` argument to the install method, with a value of type `Option<Key>`

 ### CEP47 Mode

 The CEP47 `EventsMode` modality mimics the event schema previously used in the CEP47 NFT standard.
 Events are stored as a `BTreeMap` within a dictionary (`EVENTS`) in the contract's context.
 Entries consist of the `PREFIX_HASH_KEY_NAME`, followed by the `EVENT_TYPE` and then variable data as listed in the table below.
 The events can be retrieved directly via their dictionary entry using the JSON-RPC, with more information on this process available [here](https://docs.casper.network/concepts/dictionaries/).